Animals of Devonian Michigan: Crinoids

 Crinoids are among the most fascinating fossils found in Devonian Michigan deposits.
-Crinoids are filter-feeding echinoderms that evolved in the Silurian period, they were extremely common during the Devonian Period.
+Crinoids are filter-feeding echinoderms that evolved in the Ordovician period, they were extremely common during the Devonian Period.
 They grew from only a few inches tall to several feet tall, allowing the animal to take advantage of water filtered by no other animals.
 Crinoids were made of several parts, each played its own role in the crinoid's life.

 The stem of the crinoid is made up of many disks stacked like poker chips to support the ball and arms of the crinoid.
 A crinoid disk laid horizontally is of circular form with many lines pointing inward to a small hole which would have carried nutrients and waste to and from the different parts of the crinoid.
 Disks are the most commonly preserved part of the crinoid, and can be found in the hundreds in hash fossils.
 They also can be found individually in many places, such as the Burkholder Road Site.
 The disks were made of hard calcite, which has formed most of today's limestone.
 Disks can also be found in groups called columns.
 Complete stems are sometimes found.

 Crinoid “anchors” were the parts of the crinoid stem that attached the crinoid to a hard surface, such as a rock, to allow the animal to out-compete other filter-feeding animals in its ecosystem.
 A crinoid would have several anchors that were also made of disks.
 These are not rare, but are not commonly found in crinoid deposits.